-Newham University Hospital provides all the services expected of a local hospital including emergency care, surgery, children’s health, women’s health and maternity services, specialist medicine, long-term care and diagnostics.
+Newham Hospital provides all the services expected of a local hospital including emergency care, surgery, children’s health, women’s health, maternity services, specialist medicine, long-term care and diagnostics.

 We also have a dedicated stroke unit (for rehabilitation following the initial 72 hours urgent treatment normally at The Royal London) and clinical support services.